GreedMitya/privacy-policy/github_repo_README.md

 # Legal Documents — GreedMitya Apps

-This repository contains Privacy Policies, Terms of Service, and Data Deletion instructions for all apps developed by **Dmitrii Greed**.
+This repository contains Privacy Policies, Terms of Service, and Data Deletion instructions for all apps developed by **GreedMitya**.

 ---